Optimizing Point-in-Polygon Queries in DuckDB

 Root-Cause Analysis of Execution Degradation

-DuckDB’s vectorized execution engine processes geometries as raw WKB blobs until explicitly parsed.
-Without spatial indexing, every point is evaluated against every polygon vertex, forcing O(N×M)O(N \times M) complexity.
+DuckDB’s vectorized execution engine processes geometries as GEOMETRY objects stored internally as WKB.
+Without a spatial index, every point is evaluated against every polygon vertex, forcing O(N×M)O(N \times M) complexity.
 The primary failure modes observed in production pipelines are:

 • Missing bounding box pre-filtering: Exact ST_Contains evaluation bypasses cheap bbox intersection checks, forcing unnecessary vertex traversal and SIMD pipeline stalls.